Makati: Late 20th and early 21st centuries (1986-present)

-Contemporary history

-On May 17, 2000, at 5:02 p.m., the Glorietta Mall located inside the Ayala Center was bombed, injuring 13 persons.
+On May 17, 2000, at 5:02 p.m.
+PHT, Glorietta in Ayala Center was bombed, injuring 13 people.
 According to local authorities, the homemade bomb originated from the restroom of a restaurant and affected an adjacent video arcade.
-The bombing was said to be the precursor of the May 21, 2000 SM Megamall bombing and the Rizal Day bombings.
-On October 19, 2007, an explosion in Glorietta 2 left eleven people dead and injured more than a hundred.
+The bombing was believed to be the precursor of the May 21, 2000 SM Megamall bombing and the Rizal Day bombings.
+Another explosion occurred in the shopping mall complex on October 19, 2007, when a portion of Glorietta 2 exploded, killing 11 people and injuring more than a hundred.
 Initially, authorities said that it was caused by a liquefied petroleum gas explosion at a restaurant, but later began investigating the possibility that the explosion may have been a C-4 bomb.